Free particles

 \begin{eqnarray} H &=& \vec{v}(\vec{p}) \cdot \vec{p} - L\\ &=& \frac{\vec{p}\cdot\vec{p}}{m} - \frac{m}{2} \vec{v}(\vec{p}) \cdot \vec{v}(\vec{p}) \\ &=& \frac{\vec{p}\cdot\vec{p}}{2m} \end{eqnarray}

-The equations of motion are given by, as usual
+The equations of motion are given by the time evolution of our phase space variables,

 \begin{eqnarray} \frac{\partial H}{\partial \vec{x}} &=& -\dot{\vec{p}}\\ &=& 0\\ \frac{\partial H}{\partial \vec{p}} &=& \dot{\vec{x}}\\ &=& \frac{\vec{p}}{m} \end{eqnarray}